MicrosoftDocs/office-developer-client-docs/docs/access/access-desktop-database-reference/constraint-clause-microsoft-access-sql.md

 > [!NOTE]
-> <P>The Microsoft Access database engine does not support the use of CONSTRAINT, or any of the data definition language (DDL) statements, with non-Microsoft Access database engine databases.
-Use the DAO Create methods instead.</P>
+> The Microsoft Access database engine does not support the use of CONSTRAINT, or any of the data definition language (DDL) statements, with non-Microsoft Access database engine databases.
+Use the DAO Create methods instead.

 ## Syntax